 Once one has felt the passion direct from the winemaker, heard his story (and there are often generations of stories), tramped in his or her vineyards and eaten the grapes from the gnarled vines (which themselves could tell a story or two), you are hooked.
 Wine is after all about what the French call ‘terroir’ and above all.

-With a growing number of visitors to Bordeaux (3.3 million in 2011), the combining of wine tourism and direct sales seems an obvious step.
+With a growing number of visitors to Bordeaux (over 3 million), the combining of wine tourism and direct sales seems an obvious step.
 Once you personallyy know the face the wine, the enjoyment is a different experience.
 Worldwide there is a particular growing demand for spending short activity-packed breaks.

 Visit the region’s châteaux and vineyards, meet passionate winemakers, blend your own wine, sample direct from the barrel, taste a range of old vintages … there are numerous options for a fun-filled short break.